tsabunkar/design-patterns/readme.md

 - Patterns are often confused with algorithms, because both concepts describe typical solutions to some known problems
 - While an algorithm always defines a clear set of actions that can achieve some goal, a pattern is a more high-level description of a solution.
 - NOTE : The code of the same pattern applied to two different programs may be different.
+- In General there are 23 Design Patterns, ever software engineer should know.
+- Design patterns can speed up the development process by providing tested, proven development paradigms.
+- Design patterns are common architectural approaches
+- Popularized by the Gang of Four book (1994) ==> Element of Reusable Object-Oriented Software
+- Translated to many lang - C#, C++, Java, JS
+- Universally relevant
+  - Internalized in some programming langages.
+  - Libraries

 ---